VOTE: Vision-Language-Action Optimization with Trajectory Ensemble Voting: Introduction

 \section{Introduction}

 Building general-purpose robotic policies capable of handling diverse tasks, embodiments, and real-world interactions has been a central challenge in robotics research.
-Recent studies~\cite{kim2024openvla, zhu2025objectvla, qu2025spatialvla, li2024cogact, kim2025fine} leverage Vision-Language-Action (VLA) models for problem solving, demonstrating excellent accuracy across various robotic simulation benchmarks.
-VLA models enable robots to perform complex tasks from natural language instructions, achieving outstanding performance on familiar objects and environments within the training distribution~\cite{brohan2023rt2visionlanguageactionmodelstransfer, o2024open, kim2025fine, li2023vision}.
-The VLA models are mainly developed based on the Vision Language Models (VLMs)~\cite{chen2023pali,driess2023palm,karamcheti2024prismatic,beyer2024paligemma} through continuous training or finetuning on diverse robot data~\cite{o2024open, fang2024rh20t}.
+Recent studies~\cite{kim2024openvla,zhu2025objectvla,qu2025spatialvla,li2024cogact} leverage Vision-Language-Action (VLA) models to address this problem, demonstrating excellent accuracy across a variety of robotic tasks.
+VLA models enable robots to perform complex tasks from natural language instructions, achieving outstanding performance on familiar objects and environments within the training distribution~\cite{brohan2023rt2visionlanguageactionmodelstransfer,o2024open,kim2025fine,li2023vision}.
+The VLA models are mainly developed based on Vision Language Models (VLMs)~\cite{chen2023pali,driess2023palm,karamcheti2024prismatic,zhao2025open,beyer2024paligemma} through continuous training or finetuning on diverse robot data~\cite{o2024open,fang2024rh20t}.
 The success of this paradigm lies in leveraging the generalization capabilities of VLMs across diverse robotic manipulation tasks, alongside architectural designs that effectively integrate the VLM backbone with the robot action output head.